-The sediment flow is defined as a specific bedload flux, which is averaged and evenly distributed over the stringdef length (sediment flow boundary).
+The sediment flow is defined as a specific bedload and/or suspended load flux, which is averaged and evenly distributed over the stringdef length (sediment flow boundary).
 The sediment boundaries are of type standard (external boundaries).
 The type of data for the specific bed load flux is either set constant or defined in a time series as sedimentograph $[m^3/s]$ or in a transport capacity formula, without porosity.
-The reference bed elevation has to be provided at inflow and outflow boundary conditions of type equilibrium.
+For the suspended load boundary fluxes, the suspended sediment concentration to be used at the boundary must be specified as either a constant or time series.
+The reference bed elevation has to be provided at inflow and outflow boundary conditions of type equilibrium.s